wxt-dev/wxt/docs/guide/essentials/config/environment-variables.md

 });
 ```

+WXT can't load your `.env` files until after the config file has been loaded.
+So by using the function syntax for `manifest`, it defers creating the object until after the `.env` files are loaded into the process.

 Note that Vite's runtime environment variables, like `import.meta.env.DEV`, will not be defined.
 Instead, access the `mode` like this:

 ```ts